kwyntes/adbackup/readme.md

 - [x] recoverable in case device disconnects / user terminates backup
 - [ ] preserve file creation times (**todo**) \
       sadly the ToyBox (like coreutils, but shit) implementation of find doesn't have a printf format specifier for the file's creation time and `find . -exec stat -c %y {} \;` is really slow
+      *WORKAROUND: we can write a custom binary in Rust and compile it for android, which can be executed without requiring root access when copied to `/data/local/tmp`*

 ~~possible improvement: tar small files together if that's possible somehow so small file transfers aren't impacted by the round-trip overhead of spawning